-Black Friday Boycott: For the environment & for your own wallet
+Black Friday Boycott: For the environment & your own wallet

-Refraining from consumption instead of a buying frenzy.
-More and more consumers and well-known players are calling for the Black Friday Boycott.
-We show what it's all about
+Avoiding consumption instead of buying frenzy.
+More and more consumers and well-known players are calling for a Black Friday boycott.
+We'll show you what it's all about

 Image source Freepik, Copyright by BiZkettE1